Surgery in Treating Patients With Early Stage Anal Canal or Perianal Cancer and HIV Infection

 Platelets: >= 100,000/mm3

-- Women of childbearing potential must have a negative urine pregnancy test within 72 hours prior to enrollment; female participants are advised to not become pregnant during study participation; all women of childbearing potential must agree to use a reliable birth control method (oral contraceptive pills, intrauterine device, Nexplanon, DepoProvera, or permanent sterilization, etc., or another acceptable method as determined by the investigator) during the entire period of the trial (3 years), and must not intend to become pregnant during study participation and for 3 months after treatment is discontinued
+- Women of childbearing potential must have a negative urine pregnancy test within 7 days prior to randomization enrollment; female participants enrolled in the treatment arm are advised to not become pregnant during study participation; all women of childbearing potential must agree to either commit to continued abstinence from heterosexual intercourse or use a reliable birth control method (oral contraceptive pills, intrauterine device, Nexplanon, DepoProvera, or bilateral tubal ligation, etc., or another acceptable method as determined by the investigator) during the entire period of the trial (5 years or more), and must not intend to become pregnant during study participation and for 3 months after treatment is discontinued if the participant is enrolled in the treatment arm.

-- Men should not father a child while in this study; men who could father a child must agree to use at least one form of birth control during the study and for 3 months after stopping all study treatment
+- Men should not father a child while in this study; men who could father a child must agree to use at least one form of birth control or continued abstinence from heterosexual intercourse if receiving topical treatment during during the study and for 2 weeks after stopping topical treatment

 - Participants must be able to understand and willing to sign a written informed consent document